Updated February 17, 2022

 The vaccines primarily prevent severe illness and death from COVID-19.
 In fully vaccinated people it may also protect against mild infection for a time.
 The effect of full vaccination on the rate of asymptomatic infection and the spread of the virus is being studied, but it is unknown at this time.
 However, real world experience supports significant reductions in transmission of the virus by fully vaccinated individuals.

 If you are vaccinated but have unvaccinated individuals (such as children) or immunocompromised people living in your household, you may still want to take precautions such as face masks and social distancing indoors or avoiding crowded spaces to protect yourself and them.
 It is especially important to wear a mask if you are going into a crowded situation where there are likely to be unvaccinated people, even if it is outdoors.

 Myth #3 ─ The vaccine is not needed if you already had COVID.

-While there is some immunity after a COVID infection, it is quite variable among people, the duration is uncertain, and it doesn’t offer much protection from variants.
+While there is some immunity after a COVID infection, it is quite variable among people, the duration is uncertain — although a recent report from the CDC indicates it is at least 6 months, and it doesn’t offer as much protection from variants.
 The immunity from the vaccine is more effective at building immunity, lasts longer, and is effective against current variants.

 Myth #4 ─ Young and healthy people are at low risk and don’t need it.